ChuongQuoc1413017/Note/README.md

 # Lecture Notes, Posters, and Other Rerouses

-Resources for theoretical physics and mathematics
+Resources for theoretical physics, mathematics, and other topics